kobe-joao/ZReviewTender/README.md

 - class: `SlackProcessor`, no need to chane, it's point to lib/Processors/`SlackProcessor`.rb
 - enable: true/false enable this Processor or Not
 - slackTimeZoneOffset: `+08:00` timezone of display review created time
-- slackAttachmentGroupByNumber: `1` specify how many Reviews will group by in same Slack Message (in Attacment)
+- slackAttachmentGroupByNumber: `1` specify how many Reviews will group by in same Slack Message (in Attachment)
 - slackBotToken: `xoxb-xxxx-xxxx-xxxx` [Slack Bot](https://slack.com/help/articles/115005265703-Create-a-bot-for-your-workspace) Token
 - slackBotTargetChannel: `CXXXXXX` Channel ID (Not Channel Name), and you need to add Slack Bot to this Channel
 - slackInCommingWebHookURL: `https://hooks.slack.com/services/XXXXX` the old send message to slack way, will deprecated.